 - Tour will go ahead in almost all weathers, so please dress accordingly.
 Trousers, sleeve-length tops and robust shoes are required in all weathers, as the ground is uneven and the long grass can be wet or scratchy.
 In wet or cold weather, a warm waterproof coat and wellington boots are required.

 - Suitable for Children 12 and over.
-For little legs and impatient enthusiasts please see The Big Picture - Families
+For little legs and impatient enthusiasts please see The Big Picture on Wheels guided tour.

 - Covid-19 secure